i18next/ng-i18next/README.md

 v0.2.2
 - you can now pass options to a directive
+- new tests and Gruntfile (now supports `grunt server`)
+- updated dependencies in package.json
+- you can now pass options to the filter

 v0.2.1
 - it's now possible to change options at runtime (and not only in ````.config()````)